 One of the first things newcomers in recovery will hear is the famous Alcoholics Anonymous adage, "one day at a time."
-Throughout your journey, this may be one of the most important lines to hang onto when things get tough.
-It's the perfect reminder that you don't necessarily have to see the end results of your recovery immediately to know that you're well on your way with each step.
-Not only does this mindset keep you moving forward towards sobriety, it can also be motivating towards other areas of your life as well.
+Throughout your journey, this may be one of the most critical lines to hang onto when things get tough.
+It's the perfect reminder that you don't necessarily have to see the results of your recovery immediately to know that you're well on your way with each step.
+Not only does this mindset keep you moving forward towards sobriety, but it can also be motivating towards other areas of your life as well.

-1. There's no pressure.
+1. There's No Pressure

 The only cure for alcohol and drug addiction is complete abstinence.
 However, the thought of never drinking or using again can be a bit overwhelming in the beginning.
-When you imagine yourself not drinking at upcoming events and celebrations where you typically imbibed, you will feel like you're ripping away a huge part of your life.
+When you imagine yourself not drinking at upcoming events and celebrations where you typically imbibed, you will feel like you're ripping away a considerable part of your life.
 By approaching sobriety one day at a time, you won't feel all that pressure at once.

-As you walk in sobriety one day at a time, you are actually being saved from a life of addiction one more day than the day before.
+As you walk in sobriety one day at a time, you are being saved from a life of addiction one more day than the day before.
 It also gives those around you a way to support your everyday commitment to your new way of life.

 When you focus on each day instead of the number of days, it keeps you grounded in the present moment.
 Getting too far ahead of yourself in any endeavor can easily overwhelm you and make you want to give up.
-Setting small goals, on the other hand, is the true key to success.
-For now, all you really have to do is face whatever is in front of you and let tomorrow take care of itself.
+Setting small goals, on the other hand, is the real key to success.
+For now, all you have to do is face whatever is in front of you and let tomorrow take care of itself.

 Chasing a hit or a fix is a full-time job, and there's no rest for the weary.
-However, a recovered life gives you the chance at a full life, and it doesn't have to be a hum-drum affair either.
-Each day, you can decide to be happy, make plans for your life, dream, build or even discover who you truly are.
+However, a recovered life gives you a chance at a full life, and it doesn't have to be a hum-drum affair either.
+Each day, you can decide to be happy, make plans for your life, dream, build, or even discover who you truly are.
 You've got the license to live the life you were meant to live—just make sure you prioritize sobriety and don't let your expectations get too much ahead of you.
-If you simply focus on the work that needs to be done in the present and leave all other results up to your Higher Power, you'll see that life is so much bigger than you can ever put your grip on—and, that it's so much better that way in the end.
+If you focus on the work that needs to be done in the present and leave all other results up to your Higher Power, you'll see that life is so much bigger than you can ever put your grip on—and that it's so much better that way in the end.